SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-ooze.md

 layout: post
 tags: monster elemental lesser  swamp underdark magical earth water astral
 permalink: /monsters/mephit-ooze
-title: Mephit, Ooze
+title: Mephit, Mud
 ---

+##### Monster from ancient roman mythology.

+_Imagine if a little grotesque gargoyle was made of ever dripping mud._

 Earth and water animated by a spark of mischief.
 Small elemental earth and water.

-_Imagine if a little grotesque gargoyle was made of ever dripping mud._

-_Meek, Herald of flattery._
+Mud Mephits have no conception of pride, or social cues.
+They will debase themselves in the most pathetic way to get what they want.

 <br>